arsalanhub/BudgetTracker/README.md

 4. Goto server directory and type `npm install`
 5. In the same directory run `npm start`
 6. Make sure you set environment variables where ever needed.

+### (Optinal) Running with container
+1. Navigate to server and client and build and push there respective images
+2. Navigate to ./infra/k8s and execute `kubectl apply -f .`
+3. Check for running pods `kubectl get pods`
+4. Do port-forwarding to navigate traffic for individual pods `kubectl port-forward pod/client-depl-7dbccbbf67-4mb9g 3000:3000`

 <!-- CONTACT -->
 ## Contact